nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 * `list` followed by `delete 2` deletes the 2nd person in the address book.
 * `find Betsy` followed by `delete 1` deletes the 1st person in the results of the `find` command.

+### Assign a task: `assign`

+Assign a task to a specific person.

+Format: `assign task/task title by/dd-MM-yyyy HHmm to/INDEX`

+* Assigns the task to the person at the specified `INDEX`
+* The index refers to the index number shown in the displayed person list.
+* The index **must be a positive integer** 1, 2, 3, …​
+* The deadline **must be in the correct format**

+Examples:
+* `assign task/Complete Project Proposal by/20-04-2024 2359 to/1` Assign the 'Complete Project Proposal' task to the first person in the address book.

 ### Clearing all entries : `clear`

 Clears all entries from the address book.